wyixin/edx-platform/docs/en_us/course_authors/source/discussions.rst

 8. Click **Save Changes**.

-When students click the **Discussion** static page for your course, the drop-down list includes this new category.
+When students click the **Discussion** page for your course, the drop-down list includes this new category.

  .. image:: Images/NewCategory_Discussion.png
   :alt: Image of a new discussion category